 The taxation system in the Kyrgyz Republic continues to evolve and is characterised by frequent changes in legislation, official pronouncements and court decisions, which are sometimes contradictory and subject to varying interpretation by different tax authorities.
 Taxes are subject to review and investigation by a number of authorities who have the authority to impose severe fines, penalties and interest charges.
-A tax year remains open for review by the tax authorities during the three subsequent calendar years, however, under certain circumstances a tax year may remain open longer.

-27 Contingencies, continued
+28 Contingencies, continued